 Most jewellers, at least the genuine ones, provide a diamond certificate on the purchase of diamond jewellery.
 You should simply stay away from those who don’t issue this document.
 Many a time jewellers may try to convince naive consumers that a certificate isn’t necessary.
 But given all the information of your diamond that the document can prove, insist on getting one.

-Break away from fake diamond prices
+Stay away from fake diamond prices

 Getting the right price on diamonds is possible if you first have a system of standard and transparent pricing.
-It means that a 1.00 carat diamond should cost the same across all of a diamond jewellery brand’s stores.
+It means that a 1.00-carat diamond should cost the same across all of a diamond jewellery brand’s stores.
 The changes in the diamond prices should be documented so that consumers can rely on and check the price trends.

 The solution to avoiding fake diamond prices is to rely on a diamond jewellery brand that gives you such transparency.
 In this way, you can get your choice of diamond jewellery without having to think twice.